LucasBrogiolo/tkinterCalculator/README.md

 # tkinterCalculator
-Basic Calculator with python and tinter
+Basic Calculator with python and tkinter